djq99/WebCrawler/README.md

 3) I also write a regular expression to ignore citations/sound/extraneous links.

-# something need to be done in the future:
+# Something need to be done in the future:
 1) Seperate the HTTP server and crawl Server.
 Since HTTP Server cannot wait so long to get results.
 2) Build a good UI.
 3) More testing.